cschomer/ai-vue3-stockpicker/README.md

 # ai-vue3-stockpicker
-A stockpick using polygon ai with Vue3 to create a sock picker app
+A stockpick using polygon ai with Vue3 to create a stock picker app